NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Irradiate.md

 You exude an aura of radiation, making everyone around you ill.
-All creatures in a 15-foot emanation must succeed at a Fortitude check save or become [[Conditions/Sickened|Sickened 1]].
-On a critical failure, they're also [[Conditions/Fatigued|Fatigued]] for 1 minute.
+All creatures in a 15-foot emanation must succeed at a Fortitude check save or become [[Sickened|Sickened 1]].
+On a critical failure, they're also [[Fatigued|Fatigued]] for 1 minute.
 You're immune to your own radiation.
 The value of this sickened condition increases by 1 for every 5 levels you have beyond 6th.

 **Awakening** You become more efficient at exuding this aura of radiation.
 The radius of the emanation becomes 60 feet.